 - Older walkers – May have underlying health conditions and have an increased risk of tripping or falling.

-- Dog walkers - Although WAID does not have data on dog walkers that drown, feedback from FRSs indicate that people attempting animal rescue often need rescuing themselves.
+- Dog walkers – WAID figures as well as feedback from FRSs indicate that people attempting animal rescue often need rescuing themselves.

 Children’s swimming lessons